bini-i/Online-Grocery-Shop/README.md

 > Online Grocerry Shop website

+This project is the final capstone project for the HTML/CSS curriculum at Microverse made based on the design template made by [Mohammed Awad](https://www.behance.net/gallery/24796463/ZATTIX)

 ![screenshot](./assets/img/app_screenshot2.png)

-This project is the final capstone project for HTML/CSS curriculum at Microverse made based on the design template made by Mohammed Awad (https://www.behance.net/gallery/24796463/ZATTIX)
+## Project Description

-It consists of the following components:
+The project consists of the following components:
 - Two webpages (main and search-result)
 - breakpoints at two screen width:
     * less than 768px(mobile screen)
     * greater than 768px(desktop screen)
 - Header section that locks into fixed position when scrolling
 - Banner section that only displays on desktop screen
 - main page
     * list of grocery items with flex display (mobile screen)
     * list of grocery items on carousel with navigation button (desktop screen)
 - search-result page